aweijnitz/WebSocketClient/README.md

 class WebSocketClient as ClientEndpoint.
 The ClientEndpoint handles all incoming events.

+### Connection sequence
+- As the WAR deploys, a ServletContextListener will be created and invoked
+- The context listener looks for a system 'env' variable and reads the corresponding properties file ('prod' is the default env) from classpath
+- Once the file is read and the container is starting, the listener will connect and send a connection message to the server with some parameters (see below)
+- The event handler is registered by the context listener on the websocket

+### Connection parameters
+Once a connection is established, the client will send a message to the server.

+The message contains the following parameters
+- ```id```: Just a client id, to have somethig to refer to
+- ```apiKey```: A valid API key.
+Without this, the client will be ignored by the server
+- ```msgFilter```: key-value pair used to filter messages the client is interested in (no filter = all events)
+- ```channel```: The channel to listen to.
+Curently only one channel is available. 'clickStream', where all click events are propagated

+### Replaying old event
+Currently not supported.

+Should be and event sent by the client requesting replay from a certain timestamp.
+There will be a special temporary channel for this where the client is the only subscriber.
+(Suggesting <channel>-<clientId>.
+Ex: __clickStream-id:12345678__

+### Files
 - The start class ```src/main/java/com/atex/examples/WebSocketAPIConnector.java```
 - The event handler: ```src/main/java/com/atex/examples/WebSocketClient.java```
+- The properties file ```src/main/resources/appConf_prod.properties```

 ## WebSockets?
 Some startng points